aromasnar/libre-PIC-badger/README.md

 ### Credit

 This software was developed at the National Snow and Ice Data Center under NSF award number ARC 0946625.
-This is a student software project.
+This was a student software project.